'Evernoting' from the command line

 }

-The real work is then done by a custom function that I've added - note the highlighted line, that' where you need to put your developer access token as mentioned before.
-Once the authentication is done, we create a new Client object as well as a new Note object, specify the required parameters for the notes (title, content) - bearing in mind that Evernote use their own markup language (ENML) - and finally call the createNote() function to create/save our note:
+The real work happens in a custom function.
+The highlighted line is where you drop in your developer access token.
+Once authentication is done, we create a new Client object and a new Note object, set the required parameters (title, content, bearing in mind that Evernote uses their own markup language, ENML), and call createNote() to save:

 <?php